raymond-w-ko/creep2/README.md

-# A copy of the 'creep' font by romeovs with a strict bounding box per character
+# A copy of the 'creep' font by romeovs but with a strict character bounding box
 ## Original Here:
 ### https://github.com/romeovs/creep

+## Introduction
-I love romeovs's creep font, but I think you could only use it well in Apple's Terminal.app, where one could have negative line and character width spacing.
-The root cause of this appears to be because some glyphs are outside the 5px by 11px bounding box, causing a boundings box calculation to take the max bounding box of largest glyph.
+I love romeovs's creep font, but I think you could only use it well in Apple's Terminal.app because it has negative line and character width spacing, which the font requires to be spaced correctly.
+The root cause of this appears to be because some glyphs are bigger than the 5px by 11px bounding box, causing most terminals to think a much bigger box is necessary for the general ASCII glyphs.

-In order to accomplish this, I manually hand painted all the glyphs from the 'creep' font in fontforge.
+In order to fix this issue, I manually hand painted all the glyphs from the 'creep' font in fontforge.
-This was probably not the smartest way, but I did not have time to research a method to change it by code.
+This was probably not the smartest way, but I did not feel like researching a way to import it by code.
-On the plus side, I was watching a few movies while drawing these glyphs, so it wasn't too bad.
+On the plus side, I was watching a few movies while drawing these glyphs, so it wasn't too bad ;-)

-After doing this I could understand why some characters extended past the bounding box, as 5x11 is ridiculously small for the more complicated fonts.
-However, to get it work nicely on terminals and editors without negative spacing support, I had to use my best judgement and truncate or modify certain glpyhs so they all fit with no exceptions.
-This of course is not as nice, and arguably makes certain glyphs much less recognizable, but I felt it was an acceptable compromise since they do not appear often anyways.
+After doing this I could understand why some characters extend past the bounding box, as 5x11 is ridiculously small for the more complicated glyphs.
+However, to get it to work nicely on terminals and editors without negative spacing support, I had to use my best judgement and truncate or modify certain glpyhs so they all fit without exceptions.
+This of course is not as nice, and arguably makes certain glyphs much less recognizable, but I felt it was an acceptable compromise since they do not appear often.

 ### Result